amanrai31/React2/README2.md

 JSX elements aren’t “instances” because they don’t hold any internal state and aren’t real DOM nodes.
 They’re lightweight descriptions, like blueprints(Virtual-DOM).

 **NOTE :** JSX and React are two separate things.
 They’re often used together, but you can use them independently of each other.
-JSX is a syntax extension, while React is a JS library.
+JSX is a `syntax extension`, while React is a `JS library`.

 Rules of JSX =>